Post Update: January 16, 2022

 I’m going to be transparent with you here.
 And tell you that I am overwhelmingly concerned.
-About this big change that’s happening in my families life.
+About this big change that’s happening in my family’s life.

 We can barely handle the financial difficulties we’ve had to endure.
 And now there is cancer coming to threaten the future of my marriage and family life.

 But it’s one of those changes in life that you can’t really prepare for.
 You can do a few things to help you manage and get through it.
-Aside from that, you just have to sit back and let things unfold.
+Aside from that, you just must sit back and let things unfold.

 Other big life changes are also difficult to prepare for.